nghiant3223/expressive/README.md

 function expressify(string: String, options: Object)
 ```

-There are many options you can pass:
+There are many fields of `options` you can pass:
 - `'case'`: Case of the result text, it can be one of `'lower'`, `'upper'`, `'title'`, `'camel'`, `'snake'`.
 Default value is `'title'`.
 - `'separator'`: Word separator of result text, you can pass any value you want.
 Default value is `' '`.